 There are some strong beliefs on either side, but I must say that I believe people can be motivated and that people are not just naturally motivated, or not.

 Many of my leadership seminars cover the concepts of motivation, inspiration, and purpose.
 My strongest belief is that purpose is the most important factor for workplace motivation, but it is not just that simple.
 Often hard-charging workplace leaders, those who hold formal positions of leadership such as supervisors, managers, and directors unconsciously drive workplace performance from a position of fear.
 They often state the consequence of poor performance, failure to achieve goals, or why change should or should not happen from a position of fear.

 They are known to make statements such as:

 “Anyone who doesn’t achieve their sales goal is gone at the end of the month.”

 “The other division is beating us on goals every month.
 I’m afraid top management is going to make some changes.”

 “We always do it this way, if you don’t like that you probably should find a different job.”

-Depending on the economy, unemployment rate, and the availability of a skilled workforce for a particular industrial or business sector (and geographic location) some of these fear oriented comments may cause people to spring into action.
-Some long-term supervisors actually make these statements with a certain level of pride, after all, once upon a time their boss told them something similar.
+Depending on the economy, unemployment rate, and the availability of a skilled workforce for a particular industry or business sector (and geographic location) some of these fear oriented comments may cause people to spring into action.
+Some long-term supervisors actually make these statements with a certain level of pride, after all, once upon a time, their boss told them something similar.

 Don’t motivate through fear.